There are a few things in life that are worth the extra time and effort to make from scratch and a grilled chicken caesar salad is one of them!

 Another key component to a homemade caesar salad is the croutons!
 These croutons steal the show with their garlicky, herby flavor that is so much better than store-bought.

-And Ciabatta bread is heart enough to not get soggy under the weight of the dressing.
-Cut the bread into 1-inch cubes.
-Then toss with olive oil, garlic, salt, and pepper and bake!
+- Ciabatta bread is also hearty enough to not get soggy under the weight of the dressing.

 To give your salad a sophisticated presentation use whole romaine lettuce leaves and do not chop them.
 It makes for a prettier presentation and allows your guests the ability to cut the lettuce into bite-sized pieces as they enjoy it.